shwetajoshi-15/discoAnt/README.md

 1. git clone repository
 2. cd discoAnt
-3. Update discoAnt_params.txt with - Gene name, start and end coordinates and strands
+3. Update discoAnt_params.txt with - Gene info
 4. Update discoAnt_params.txt with - path to FASTA folder and discoAnt folder
 5. When running the pipeline for the first time - ```bash discoAnt_setup.sh```